Skip to main content

 }

-Even though the code above may look complicated at first, it's very straightforward.
-All classes that implement the HttpInterceptor must have an intercept method.
-In this intercept method, we go and first try to get a value from our cache.
-(The cache is implemented as a service which we'll take a look at soon.)
-If we have a cached response for the request that we are intercepting we return an Observable sequence of the cached version, otherwise we call the sendRequest() method which makes the request and also puts the request to the cache - so that any subsequent request can be served from the cache.
+Despite looking complicated at first glance, the logic is simple.
+Every class implementing HttpInterceptor must have an intercept method.
+Inside it, we first try to pull a value from the cache.
+(The cache is implemented as a service, coming up next.)
+If we have a cached response, we return an Observable sequence of it.
+Otherwise, we call sendRequest(), which makes the request and also stores it in the cache for subsequent calls.

 import { Injectable } from '@angular/core';